Crisis Mountain: Gameplay

 The player crawled though a tunnel, emerging on the right side of the screen (Atari 8-bit).

 The player runs, jumps, kneels, and crawls through a volcanic lair, attempting to reach bombs with timed detonators.
 Digging up a bomb disables it; digging is faster if the shovel has been found.
 The remaining time on a disabled bomb is added to a bonus clock.
 After all bombs have been dealt with, the player is given the accumulated time for a "bonus run" where the goal is to collect valuable items left by the terrorists.
 There are two separate lairs, and the bombs and collectible items are in random locations each play.

 The player starts with a strength of 3 and dies if it falls to 0.
 Being hit by rocks ejected from lava pits takes away 1 or 2 units, depending on the type of rock.
 Falling in the lava or being hit by Bertrum the radioactive bat results in immediate death.
 Strength slowly regenerates over time.

 Development

 David Schroeder was inspired to write video games after playing Donkey Kong, and Crisis Mountain started out as a minimalist version of that game in Applesoft BASIC.
 He chose the Apple II, because they were the only computers in the lab at Seattle Central Community College.

+In the beginning, I just wanted to get Donkey Kong on the screen.
+I had no idea I could create anything on the Apple that would be of great interest to many people.
+Eventually I came around to the idea of putting some of my own ideas into the project, like the time clocks on the bombs and the randomness of objects on the screen, and it was then that Crisis Mountain began to take shape.

-He never owned a computer until he purchased an Apple II Plus with royalties from Crisis Mountain.
+Schroeder never owned a computer until he purchased an Apple II Plus with royalties from Crisis Mountain.